 What else can you do when you encounter strange new words and grammar patterns?

 With new accents and pronunciation-related markings to deal with, however, sometimes it’s worth it to hear that new word before you actually make use of it.

-So, If you really want to perfect your pronunciation skills—or at least ensure that you’re not fumbling with any of your newly-learned words—you might want to turn to an audio dictionary.
+So, if you really want to perfect your French pronunciation skills—or at least ensure that you’re not fumbling with any of your newly-learned words—you might want to turn to an audio dictionary.

 The 6 Best French Audio Dictionaries for Learners Who Want to Hear Vocabulary